shakenfist/shakenfist/docs/operator_guide/installation.md

 The purpose of this guide is to walk you through a Shaken Fist installation.
 Shaken Fist will work just fine on a single machine, although its also happy to run on clusters of machines.
 We'll discuss the general guidance for install options as we go.

+[//]: # (Note that if you change the list of supported operating systems you must also update python_verison.md in this directory)

 Shaken Fist only supports Ubuntu 20.04, Ubuntu 22.04, Debian 11, and Debian 12, so if you're running on localhost that implies that you must be running a recent Ubuntu or Debian on your development machine.
 Note as well that the deployer installs software and changes the configuration of your networking, so be careful when running it on machines you are fond of.
 Bug reports are welcome if you have any issues, and may be filed at https://github.com/shakenfist/shakenfist/issues

 ???+ note